Can I Lose My Professional License for a DUI in Ohio?

-An Ohio DUI has serious consequences for anyone convicted of this crime, but for people who have professional licenses to practice their professions the effects can be even worse.
-It’s possible that an OVI conviction — especially repeat convictions — could lead to suspension of your professional license, which in turn could mean you lose your job.
+A Columbus OVI has serious consequences.
+But for people with professional licenses, the effects can be even worse.
+It’s possible that an Ohio OVI conviction — especially repeat convictions — could lead to suspension of your professional license, which in turn could mean you lose your job.

-Different types of professional licenses are treated differently, and so the consequences for your license will vary based upon the rules and regulations for your profession, what agency has jurisdiction over your professional license, and how that agency tends to treat DUI convictions.
-Some are more lenient than others, but it almost always comes down to the individual circumstances of your case.
+Different professional licenses are treated differently by their governing boards, so OVI consequences vary based upon the rules and regulations for your profession.
+Some are more lenient than others, but whether your are a doctor, nurse, or lawyer, it almost always comes down to the circumstances of your case.

-If you have a professional license and have been charged with a DUI, a good Columbus criminal defense attorney may be able to help.
-If your attorney can fight the Columbus DUI charge and secure a dismissal of your case or a reduction of your charge, you may be able to avoid some of the consequences for your job or your professional license.
+If you have a professional license and have been charged with an OVI, a Columbus DUI attorney can help.
+If your attorney can fight the Ohio DUI charge in Franklin County, secure a dismissal, or a reduction, you may be able to avoid the harsh consequences to your professional license.

 Ultimately, it’s up to the board to decide what action should be taken, if any.
 The disciplinary guidelines are not binding law, and can be changed by the board at any time without notice to the public.
 While the guidelines are an indicator of what might happen, the effect of a Columbus DUI on your medical license will depend upon the unique circumstances of your case and how the board weighs and considers those circumstances.

 Ohio Rev. Code R.C.
 4723.28 gives the Board of Nursing authority over disciplinary actions against people with nursing licenses or dialysis technician certificates.